 Those companies without internal recruiters will draw on external recruiting services with a careful review of their terms and conditions.
 The average cost to hire escalates with fees of 10-20% for placements, and the bottom line is many companies just cannot afford the total cost of recruiters.

 Time was saved with existing employment contracts, position descriptions, and company processes to extend offers and finalise candidates.
-The primary challenge being the profile of other departments defined as good salespeople did not necessarily fit the profile that would deliver the results.
-Salespeople require different skill sets to internal personnel and have a more diverse skillset to review.
+The primary challenge was that the profile of other departments defined as good salespeople did not necessarily fit the profile that would deliver the results.
+Salespeople require different skill sets than internal personnel and have more diverse skills to review.

-The typical time invested reported as 10 to 20 hours for sales managers.
+The typical time invested is reported as 10 to 20 hours for sales managers.

 The sales manager is conducting the complete recruitment process and flying solo.
 Usually, companies have low churn rates within the sales team.
 They are challenged with the lack of documentation and support materials required to manage the hiring process.

-But unnecessary time was lost as they interviewed more candidates than should be necessary, and people that were not capable of delivering results.
-They hoped something more came through in the face to face interviews.
+But unnecessary time was lost as they interviewed more candidates than should have been necessary and people who were not capable of delivering results.
+They hoped something more came through in the face-to-face interviews.
 Others reported they met with candidates on the advice of recruiters presenting near-fit profiles.

-The typical time invested reported as 30 to 35 hours for sales managers
+The typical time invested is reported as 30 to 35 hours for sales managers

 Facing the big issues